-Pilates has some similarities to yoga, but it focuses more on strength, muscle toning, body control, and flexibility.
+Pilates has some similarities to yoga, but focuses more on strength, muscle toning, body control, and flexibility.
 The primary emphasis in Pilates is on core strength, so be prepared to work muscles you never knew you had.
 Pilates is a very disciplined practice, so you need to attend regular classes to reap the benefits.

 Which Should I Choose: Yoga or Pilates?